 The first and key qualifier for the vast majority of behind-the-meter renewable energy projects is: how much is the current utility $/kWh cost (avoided cost), and what will be the“installed cost of energy’ (equivalent $/kWh)?

-No matter the scale of your solar project, but especially if it is small-to-mid C&I, that “current cost vs installed cost” ratio is the very first thing investors will want to know.
+No matter the scale of your solar project, but especially if it is small-to-mid C&I, “avoided cost vs installed cost” ratio is the very first thing investors will want to know.

 A rule of thumb to keep in mind: